Adesh-cr/Lamp-Up/README.md

 # Lamp up Website(Header Website)
 ##  This is only the header website if you want to use some part of the code or you want to use the whole part of the code then you can go for it but you should be giving creidt on the website.

+### Note:-> Create a folder name Images no ohter allowed and then paste the images into this folder so that the website UI should look good. otherwise this website will be of no meaning.

 ### Pros:->
 1. Mordern UI
 2. Great Lamp On effect